Proven-Paradox/shaper-system/Handbook.md

 #### Deception
 Attributes: Mind, Heart
 Lying, disguise, conning.
 This skill is called for any time you wish to mask the truth.
 Alternatively, this skill can be used as a player aid.
-If a player happens to be less skilled at deception than the character they are playing would be, the Arbiter may allow the player to roll a deception check to get a suggestion for what to say in a given situation.
+If a player happens to be less skilled at deception than the character they are playing would be, the Arbiter may allow the player to roll a Deception check to get a suggestion for what to say in a given situation.

 #### Diplomacy
 Attributes: Heart, Soul
 Negotiation, decorum, sociability.
 This skill is used when a player wants to make a good impression in a social situation.
 Alternatively, this skill can be used as a player aid.
 If a player happens to be less silver tongued than the character they are playing would be, the Arbiter may allow the player to roll a diplomacy check to get a suggestion for what to say in a given situation.

-#### Drive (TYPE)
+#### Drive
 Attributes: Finesse, Mind
 Handling vehicles or mounts.
 Options include a mount, a car, a ship, a plane, or anything similar.